blocknetdx/documentation/docs/service-nodes/setup.md

 	> **Check Service Node Status**

 	1. On the SNode Server wallet, open the debug console and type `servicenodestatus`.
-You should still see a ‘running’ status and the services being hosted.
+You should still see a `running` status and the services being hosted.

 		![Check Status](/img/service-nodes/redesign-servicenodestatus-response.png)